 Heyer's best historical novels also include Faro's Daughter (1941).

 Williams shows tremendous enthusiasm for all things American in the book, including American idioms and speech patterns.
 He seems to welcome America as an admirable alternative to modern Britain.
 Williams also seems genuinely internationalist in scope, with sympathy for people of all nations.
+"The Red-Bearded Killer" describes Treadgold's friendship with a number of famed policemen of various countries.
+Aziz Bey of Cairo is included among them.

 Williams' stories show a great variety of approaches.
 There are intuitionist puzzle plots suggesting Agatha Christie, Sherlock Holmes style deduction from physical clues, and even a scientific crime scheme out of Freeman or the Coles ("The Singing Kettle").
 Williams also occasionally mixes spy material with his country house plot matter, as well.
 Although all of his Treadgold tales have mystery plots, some of them come close to degenerating into pure thrillers.
 This eclecticism makes him hard to classify, but I think he belongs most closely with the intuitionists.
 Although he was praised by Howard Haycraft and has an entry in the Encyclopedia of Mystery and Detection, the most important writer who seems to have noticed Williams is Agatha Christie, who burlesqued his Okewood Brothers spy tales in Partners in Crime (1928).
-The names "Okewood" and "Treadgold" have a certain similarity; each has two syllables, both heavily stressed, and with a d sound at the end, and plenty of o vowel sounds in the names.
-He also had a series character named "Clubfoot", which continues the pattern.

 Williams seems more like a follower than a leader.
 Many British detective writers of the era seem to be straining to be innovators, to create a New Type of Detective Story, one with their own personal stamp on it.
 Sometimes, as in Bentley's or Freeman's case, this is admirable; sometimes, in Berkeley's case, it is merely pretentious.
 Williams seems more content to grind out stories in established modes.
 Even at his best, there tends to be a somewhat labored quality to Williams' work.
 He doesn't seem to be a "natural", the way Christie was.
 Yet his best tales contain some real merit.
 If he was laboring, at least his work sometimes achieved results.